Three more women sue Epstein's estate over alleged abuse

 His death at the jail triggered multiple investigations and had prompted U.S. Attorney General William Barr to criticize “serious irregularities” at the facility, and to remove the acting chief of the federal Bureau of Prisons.

-Epstein, a registered sex offender who once socialized with U.S. President Donald Trump and former President Bill Clinton, pleaded guilty in 2008 to Florida state charges of unlawfully paying a teenage girl for sex and was sentenced to 13 months in a county jail, a deal widely criticized as too lenient.
+Epstein, a registered sex offender, once socialized with U.S. President Donald Trump and former President Bill Clinton.

+His 2007 non-prosecution agreement has been widely criticized as too lenient.
+Former U.S. Secretary of Labor Alexander Acosta, who oversaw the deal as U.S. Attorney in Florida, resigned from his post after Epstein’s arrest.

 Reporting By Brendan Pierson in New York; Editing by Andrea Ricci